 On Writing a Short Story: ‘Everything is Always Happening, All the Time.’

-Jamel Brinkley Talks to Brandon Taylor About His New Collection, A Lucky Man
+Jamel Brinkley Talks to Brandon Taylor About His New Collection,

 The first time I met Jamel Brinkley, he made a remark so sharp and so true that I let out a loose holler of laughter in an alleyway.
 He had delivered the observation with such wry politeness that there could be no defense against it.
 When I opened his debut collection, A Lucky Man, I encountered that same quiet compassion and keen eye for detail.
 Jamel attended the Iowa Writers’ Workshop and received a prestigious creative writing fellowship from Wisconsin Institute for Creative Writing.
 A Lucky Man has been on almost every Most Anticipated and Must Read List for the summer, and it’s easy to see why.